 A Northern city in spring

 The arrival of spring varies each year, but St. Petersburg usually starts seeing warmer temperatures from March onwards.
 “We are a northern city and spring comes quite late.
 The snow usually melts in April so you’ll need some warm clothes, depending on when you visit,” she tells us.
 But spring is a wonderful season to visit St. Petersburg, before the summer tourist rush kicks in.
 The museums see fewer visitors, which means shorter lines and more space to yourself while inside.
 Anna recommends visiting Catherine Palace and Pavlovsk when in the city.
 “They are only 10 minutes apart by car and are wonderful places to visit.
 A walk through Pavlovsk Park when the snow still sparkles on the ground is an amazing experience.”
+You cannot visit St. Petersburg and not take a ride along the spectacular Neva river, which is especially breathtaking in the spring time.

 The hidden gems